Travel Intelligence · Ground Transport

 Are airport taxis safe in Rome and Paris?

-The licensed metered taxis are safe and operate at fixed fares for the airport route — €55 in Rome to anywhere in central Rome, €56-€65 in Paris depending on the bank.
-The problem is unmarked drivers who approach you in the terminal and quote double or triple.
+The licensed metered taxis are safe and operate at fixed fares for the airport route: €55 in Rome to anywhere in central Rome, and €56–€65 in Paris depending on the bank of the Seine.
+The problem is unmarked drivers who approach you inside the terminal and quote double or triple.
 Use only the official taxi rank, or pre-book through Welcome Pickups to remove the question entirely.

 When is the hotel car worth the extra cost?

-When the arrival itself is part of the experience you're paying for at properties like Aman, Bulgari Hotels, or top Mandarin Orientals.
-When you're arriving at an FBO or executive airport that third-party services don't reliably cover.
-When you have specific accessibility, child seat, or security requirements.
+When the arrival itself is part of the experience you are paying for at properties like Aman, Bulgari Hotels or the top Mandarin Orientals.
+When you are arriving at an FBO or executive airport that third-party services do not reliably cover.
+When you have specific accessibility, child seat or security requirements.
 Almost never on cost grounds alone.

 Should I rent a car at the airport instead of booking a transfer?

-Yes, if your destination requires a car anyway — the Amalfi Coast, Provence, the Algarve, Scotland, anywhere rural.
+Yes, if your destination requires a car anyway: the Amalfi Coast, Provence, the Algarve, Scotland or anywhere rural.
 Pick the car up at the airport rather than transferring into a city and then renting separately.
-GetRentACar's price comparison is the easiest way to find the lowest deal across major rental companies in one search.
+A price-comparison search across the major rental companies is the easiest way to find the lowest deal in one place.

 Cookie Settings